 A mandatory quarantine for 14 days upon arrival is required at home or a designated facility at the travelers’ own expenses (if tested positive on the plane).

 To find out more about the conditions of entry into Cambodia: click here

 There are no visa exemptions, no visa on arrivals, and no e-Visas (electronic tourist visa).

 Domestic flights have resumed between Siem Reap and Phnom Penh.

-(141 cases - 10 active – More than 80 days without local contamination) - One of the least affected countries in the world - July, 10
+(1 active case - no fatalities - more than 100 days without local contamination) - One of the least affected countries in the world - September, 10

 Since the 18th of May, Laos has been gradually relaxing restrictions on activities and gatherings, although imposed strict rules is respected.
 Tourist sites have started to reopen, as have night markets, while some hotels and restaurants are still closed.

-Domestic flights have resumed since the 22nd of May, and interprovincial travel by bus or boat is now permitted as well.
+Domestic flights have resumed and interprovincial travel by bus or boat is now permitted as well.